Solar Panel Cleaning

 The cost of cleaning solar panels is minimal if we are already fitting pigeon proofing, and we are happy to discuss an annual cleaning and maintenance contract with you.
 If you are looking at professional solar panel cleaning companies, give us a call.

-Frequently Asked Questions About Solar Panel Cleaning and Maintenance
+Frequently Asked Questions About Solar Panel Cleaning

 Solar panels work by a process of converting the electromagnetic radiation from the sun into electricity.
 This creates a constant supply of direct current (DC), which is fed into something called an inverter.
 The inverter’s job is to convert this into alternate current (AC), and it is this AC that can then be used to heat and light homes and business.